 Whilst I don’t mind the composition of this photo, it appears overexposed in the lighter areas.

-This location has the potential for some beautiful painting references, however not this reference photo.
+This location has the potential for some beautiful painting references, but not this reference photo.
 Some of the issues with this reference photo are:

 - The composition is generally weak.

 - The color harmony does not interest me.
 There is the potential for a beautiful harmony between the oranges of the rocks and the blues of the sky and water, but this is not really demonstrated in this photo.